 To enable VPC peering in Lightsail, you need to have a default Amazon VPC.
-If you don't have a default Amazon VPC, you can create yours again (or create one for the first time, if you have an older AWS account) by following the instructions here: Get a default Amazon VPC.
+If you don't have a default Amazon VPC, you can create yours again (or create one for the first time, if you have an older AWS account).
+To learn more, see Creating a Default VPC in the Amazon VPC documentation.

 Once you have a default Amazon VPC, follow these instructions to peer your Lightsail VPC with your Amazon VPC.